Audra Culbreth, LPN

 NC Dept of Health Immunizations (shot Record- Updated with Boosters)

 Clear copies of medical/prescription insurance (front & Back).
-Social Security cards, Certified Birth CertifIcates, Parental Consent and Release of Liability.

-If your child has ever been diagnosed with Mood Disorder, Schizophrenia, Depression, Bipolar, ADHD, Autism, etc, bone deformity, Scoliosis, flat feet, unable to perform certain positions, frequent headaches, thyroid issues, Asthma, blood pressure issues, shortness of breath, heart palpitations and heart murmur or has had a recent concussion, fracture or surgery less than one year old; A Clearance Letter from the treating physician, stating your child is able to participate in our mentally and physically demanding environment.
+If your child has ever been diagnosed with Mood Disorder, Schizophrenia, Depression, Bipolar, ADHD, Autism, etc, bone deformity, Scoliosis, flat feet, unable to perform certain positions, frequent headaches, thyroid issues, Asthma, blood pressure issues, shortness of breath, heart palpitations and heart murmur or has had a recent concussion, fracture or surgery less than one year old; a Clearance Letter from the treating physician, stating your child is able to participate in our mentally and physically demanding environment.